Economic Development in Indian Country: A State Investment with Continued Returns

 For example, the Native American Business Advisors (NABA) Program

-IEF grants range from $7,000 to $14,000 and assist individual small business owners with costs associated with start-up and expansion efforts.
+IEF grants can be up to $14,000 and assist individual small business owners with costs associated with start-up and expansion efforts.

-In 2016, IEF grants were awarded to 26 Indian-owned small businesses, supporting 55 jobs.
-Between 2007 and 2015, IEF grant recipients invested nearly thirty percent of their grant funds directly into reservation economies.
+Between 2007-2015, IEF grant recipients invested nearly 30 percent of their grant funds directly into reservation economies.
 IEF grantees spent about 75 percent of their funds on asset development, primarily toward capital equipment and renovations.

 This demonstrates that investments into reservation-based businesses help bring much-needed products and services into severely underserved markets.